UseWhatWorks/website/src/content/manifesto/open-source.md

 discussion_id: 5
 ---

 Open source is the backbone of modern software.
-But 'free to use' was never meant to be 'free to sustain.'
-This page speaks to the two sides of the equation: the people building and maintaining open source projects, and the people and organizations relying on them.
+But 'free to use' was never meant to mean 'free to sustain.'

+Healthy ecosystems depend on two things: people building reliable tools and organizations choosing to use them rather than rebuilding the same infrastructure again and again.

 ---

 # For Maintainers and Vendors

 You built something people depend on.
-That is valuable.
+That has real value.
 Treat it accordingly.

 ## Commercialize Without Apology

-If your project solves real problems for real businesses, those businesses should be paying for it.
-Support contracts alone are rarely enough.
-Make licensing and commercial offerings part of your model.
-Sustainability requires revenue, not goodwill.
+If your project solves real problems for real organizations, those organizations should be paying for it.
+Support alone rarely sustains a project long-term.
+Sustainable software requires predictable revenue.

-When introducing a commercial model, do it thoughtfully.
-Start with the next major version and give the community a clear and fair transition.
-Software evolves, and long term sustainability is part of that evolution.
+When introducing a commercial model, start with the next major version and provide a clear transition path.

+## Reduce Reinvention

+Good open source removes the need for thousands of teams to build the same infrastructure.

+Authentication systems.
+Deployment tools.
+Data pipelines.
+Observability stacks.
+Messaging.
+Caching.

+Every reliable project that exists prevents countless internal frameworks from being written.

+## Design for Adaptation

+Teams often build their own tools because they think existing ones cannot adapt to their needs.

+Clear extension points, good documentation, and stable APIs allow teams to adapt a tool without rebuilding it.

+Flexibility prevents reinvention.

 ## Grow Your Bus Factor

-A project that depends on a single individual is a project at risk.
-Use revenue to hire, build a team, and ensure continuity.
-Organizations evaluating your project as a dependency will look at this, and they should.
+A project maintained by one person is fragile.

+Use revenue to bring in maintainers, improve documentation, and ensure continuity.
+Organizations evaluating dependencies will look for this.

-## Have a Small Business Program
+## Support Smaller Teams

-Not every user can pay full price.
-A [small business program](/small-business-program) ensures your project stays accessible to those who genuinely cannot justify the expense, while larger organizations contribute their fair share.
+Not every user can justify enterprise pricing.
+A [small business program](/small-business-program) keeps projects accessible while larger organizations contribute their share.

+Accessibility and sustainability can coexist.

 ---

 # For Users of Open Source

 You rely on open source every day.
-Here is how to be a good participant in the ecosystem.
+Here is how to participate responsibly in the ecosystem.

-## Be Supportive When Projects Evolve

-You may have used a project for free for years.
-That was never a guarantee it would remain that way forever.
-When a project introduces paid licensing or commercial options, it is usually a step toward long term sustainability.
-Supporting that transition helps ensure the software you rely on continues to exist and improve.
+## Prefer Existing Solutions

+Before building infrastructure internally, ask a simple question:

+Does something already exist that solves this problem?

+Mature tools contain years of production experience, edge cases, and operational knowledge.
+Using them means starting far ahead.

+## Avoid the Internal Framework Spiral

+Many internal frameworks begin as a small utility.

+Over time, they grow features, edge cases, integrations, and dependencies until they become critical infrastructure that only a few people understand.

+This is how organizations accidentally become maintainers of their own software platform.

-## Get Your Organization to Pay
+## Pay for What You Depend On

-If you work at a company that benefits from open source infrastructure, your company should be paying for it.
+If your company relies on open source infrastructure, your company should be contributing financially.

+This is not charity.
+It is paying for the reliability your business runs on.

 Not sure how to convince your boss?
 Point them to the [business leaders](/for/business-leaders) section of this site.

-## Champion Sustainability
+## Support Sustainability

-When your favorite project offers a [small business program](/small-business-program), point others to it.
-When it does not, ask them to consider one.
-You are part of the feedback loop that keeps the ecosystem healthy.
+Projects evolving their licensing or introducing commercial models are usually doing so to survive.

+Supporting those transitions keeps the tools you depend on healthy.

+## Advocate for the Ecosystem

+Encourage teams to adopt well-supported tools instead of building their own infrastructure.

+Every time an organization chooses to use what already works, the ecosystem gets stronger.